 Summary of Dates

-Students will be notified mid-June of the clerkship decisions.
+Students will be notified no later than by mid-June of the clerkship decisions.

 Clerkships begin at the start of the fall semester, or at the discretion of the clerkship director.

 Interested students may speak to faculty representatives from clerkships in informal discussion groups according to the following schedule.